What is your relationship with exercise like?

 Finding Your Match

 After struggling with exercise for years, my neighbor discovered Zumba.
 And wow, has it ever changed her life.
-Not only has she shed pounds, she also looks years younger and absolutely glows.
+Not only has she gotten stronger, she also looks years younger and absolutely glows.
 Although physically challenging, her beloved Latin-inspired dance party is a blissful experience she eagerly anticipates (so much so, she wakes at 5:30 a.m. on class days to reserve a limited spot online).